houseos/kvs/README.md

 **Confidentiality:** During transit the data has to be protected again unallowed access.
 Otherwise an attacker might get access to sensitive information, e.g. the configuration of services that might be interesting for reconnaissance.

-**Authenticity:** The client requesting data has to be sure that the received data originates from the kvsd and not a man in the middle.
+**Authenticity:** The client requesting data has to be sure that the received data originates from the **kvsd** and not a man in the middle.

-**Authorization:** Only trustworthy clients may request data from the kvsd, therefore they have to provide a valid certificate on their own.
-Otherwise a malicous client could request arbitrary values from the kvsd, e.g. exploring the configuration of services using kvsd as a storage.
+**Authorization:** Only trustworthy clients may request data from the **kvsd**, therefore they have to provide a valid certificate on their own.
+Otherwise a malicous client could request arbitrary values from the **kvsd**, e.g. exploring the configuration of services that use **kvsd** as a storage.

 #### Out of scope:

-Restricting the access to data stored in kvsd to specific clients.
+Restricting the access to data stored in **kvsd** to specific clients.
 Since they have read & write access to all data, all clients have to be trustworthy.
 If TLS is used, they have to provide a valid certificate to ensure this.

 ## Backends

-The kvsd supports two backends.
+The **kvsd** supports two backends.

 The first backend is implemented as a JSON array of key value pairs.
-It is inteded for small databases of keys with small keys because the whole store is parsed and stored in RAM.
+It is inteded for little databases of keys with short values because the whole store is parsed and stored in RAM.

 The second backend is implemented on file base.
 Each entry is stored as a separate file with the content representing the value.